DL4150/KYNSPECTOR/README.md

   The system ensures **secure entry points** for all uploaded content and user data.

-# Installation Guide for Content Moderation System
+# Installation Guide for KYNSPECTOR

 This guide will help you set up and run the Content Moderation System locally using Streamlit.